thiagobien/ACL/workshop/04_Building_Environment_zero/5_Clone_GitHub_Repositories/README.md

 In this lab, you will clone the GitHub repositories we've forked in lab 2 to your local environment.
 Then, you can edit those files in Visual Studio Code or any other editor of your choice.

 ## Prerequisites
-* GitHub organization
+* Gitea organization
-* GitHub user and password
+* Gitea user and password
 * git installed on your local environment

 ## Steps - Linux/macOS